laraalegre/lotss-dr1/docs/README.md

 The PyBDSF-optical associations comprise 4 main source categories:

 * **Deblended sources**: PyBDSF sources that were deblended into 2 or more optical sources
-* **Multi-component PyBDSF sources** : optical sources composed by Multiple PyBDSF components
+* **Multi-component PyBDSF sources**: optical sources composed by Multiple PyBDSF components
-* **Single sources**: optical sources composed by a single PyBDSF
+* **Single sources**: optical sources composed by a single PyBDSF component
 * **Artifacts**: PyBDSF sources that are artifacts

-The flags as well as the combination of flags is explained next.

 ## Deblended sources

 Deblended sources are sources that were originally identified by the PyBDSF software as being only one source and require deblending.
-These sources were sent to a deblending workflow (ID_flag 41) or selected for deblending on Lofar Galaxy Zoo (ID_flag 42).
+These sources were sent to a deblending workflow (ID_flag 41) or selected for deblending on LGZ (ID_flag 42).
 See Williams et al. 2018 for details (available soon).
-However some of the sources were not actually deblended and some were deblended after association into a bigger source.
+However, some of the sources were not actually deblended and some were deblended after association into a bigger source.
 For that reason, the association between the raw PyBDSF sources and the final optical sources was made through the components catalogue, using the columns 'Deblended_from' (which links directly to the PyBDSF original source names) and the 'Source_Name' (which links directly to the optical source names).

-The total number of Sources that went through a deblending process is :
+The total number of sources that were deblended is:

 * Number of PyBDSF components that were deblended: 925
 * Number of correspondent optical sources: 1784
 * Number of entries on the table: 1822

-This corresponds to sources that went through the deblending process only (832 PyBDSF components, 1575 optical sources, `flag 4`, see section 'Deblended sources' of the notebook) and deblended sources where the PyBDSF components were associated after deblending (see Multi-component PyBDSF sources below for more details).
+This corresponds to sources that went through the deblending process only (832 PyBDSF components, 1575 optical sources, `flag 4`) and deblended sources where the PyBDSF components were associated after deblending (193 optical sources, 209 PyBDSFs, `flag 12`, see Multi-component PyBDSF sources below for more details).
+The selection of these sources is made in the section 'Deblended sources' of the notebook.

 TO CHECK:  (832 PyBDSF components deblended at least into 2 sources makes 1664)